seamlessaccess/SeamlessAccess-web/content/work/step2.md

 ---

-SeamlessAccess.org provides services and software, enabling three different “flavors” of implementation, each with their own benefits and challenges:
+SeamlessAccess.org provides services and software, enabling three different “flavors” of implementation, each with their own benefits and challenges.
+Each integration will do something slightly different in terms of the data flow for user information - learn more [here](work/SA_User-DataFlow.pdf).

 ## Limited